-- undertake an in-depth review of its education offering to ensure it continued to be relevant, accessible and valued by those who access it. - continue to develop and promote best practice service models through audit and quality improvement and where appropriate by working with and giving input to other organisations such as GIRFT and NICE. - engage in discussions and activities to better support the urological workforce including training guidance, recruitment and retention. - develop a targeted strategy for communications to ensure they are fit for purpose and review current digital platforms to inform the development of a coordinated digital strategy. - work on fully implementing the 10-Point Action Plan around widening participation with the aim of embedding the goals across the activities of the Association so that BAUS is an organisation that attracts membership from the widest group of clinicians and healthcare professionals and makes the specialty attractive to all.
+- continue to review its education offering to ensure it continued to be relevant, accessible and valued by those who access it. - continue to develop and promote best practice service models through audit and quality improvement and where appropriate by working with and giving input to other organisations such as GIRFT and NICE. - engage in discussions and activities to better support the urological workforce including training guidance, recruitment and retention. - develop a targeted strategy for communications to ensure they are fit for purpose and review current digital platforms to inform the development of a coordinated digital strategy. - work on fully implementing the 10-Point Action Plan around widening participation with the aim of embedding the goals across the activities of the Association so that BAUS is an organisation that attracts membership from the widest group of clinicians and healthcare professionals and makes the specialty attractive to all. - publish a Code of Conduct to be displayed at all BAUS meetings and events.